Top 10 List of TV and Movie Cars

 Before the story and film, there was an actual Chitty Chitty Bang Bang built in 1921 by a racing enthusiast Prince Zborowski.

 He built three cars and called them all Chitty Chitty Bang Bang.
 They all reached top speeds of over 100 miles per hour.
-The first featured a 23 litre six-cylinder Maybach Gotha Bomber engine obtained from the WWI Disposals Board and shoehorned into a pre-1914 chain drive Mercedes chassis, which had to be lengthened to accommodate it.
+The first featured a 23-liter six-cylinder Maybach Gotha Bomber engine obtained from the WWI Disposals Board and shoehorned into a pre-1914 chain-drive Mercedes chassis, which had to be lengthened to accommodate it.